teron131/open-webui/!!README.md

 - Environment variables to toggle filters
 - LangChain pipeline template
 - Wild card for model filter (with fix of using models)
+- Universal LangChain pipeline with tools calling by agent

 # TLDR: